Spacecraft Orbit Control & Trajectory Design

 Funded by ISAS/JAXA.

-After the mission was officially selected by NASA in 2016 spring-summer, as a system manager, I have organized meetings, discussion, and some preliminary analysis for designing the overall spacecraft system from scratch.
-Given the CubeSat’s strictly limited capability and high-level mission objectives, we have searched an “optimal” solution to “what the spacecraft system should be like?”.
+After the mission was officially selected by NASA in 2016 spring-summer, as a system manager, I led a small team consisting of master/undergrad students for the preliminary mission design and analysis.
+Given the CubeSat’s limited capability and high-level mission objectives, we searched an “optimal” solution to “what the spacecraft system should be like?”.

 (UTokyo & ISAS/JAXA, 2014-2017) PI: Prof. R. Funase & Prof. Y. Kawakatsu